gemfarmer/Vegan-App/README.md

 ### The app would allow you to..
 1. Search for vegan substitutes to non-vegan ingredients
-2. Search by vegan ingredients or recipe type
+2. Vegan Ingredient Search Engine/Translator
+	* Find alternatives to vegan items
+	* Add unit conversion
+3. Allow users to add account.
+	* Add recipes to database
-3. House and display vegan recipes added to database
+	* Add vegan substitutes to database
-4. NOT NECESSARY create miniature version of Reciprocity to generate recipes based on provided ingredients
-        * Reciprocity prompts users to submit an ingredient and returns a list of ingredients that it is commonly paired with.
-        * Example: Enter Kale -> Return Cashews, Raisins, etc.
+4. Integrate user additions to recipe search engine, Vegan Ingredient Translator

 ## Backend